Optimal stability results and nonlinear duality for $L^\infty$ entropy and $L^1$ viscosity solutions: Preliminaries

 We may take $\varphi_0$ to be discontinuous as in \eqref{weighted-stochastic}.
-In that case, we loose uniqueness and we have to work with minimal and maximal solutions \cite{CrLiSo89,BaSoSo93,GiSa01} (see also \cite{BaCa-Do97} for bilateral solutions).
-From now on, we denote by $BLSC$ (resp. $BUSC$) bounded and lower (resp. upper) semicontinuous functions.
+In that case, we lose uniqueness and we have to work with minimal and maximal solutions \cite{CrLiSo89,BaSoSo93,GiSa01} (see also \cite{BaCa-Do97} for bilateral solutions).
+For our considerations, we only need minimal solutions.